Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Denoisers can reduce model complexity

 \paragraph{Measure of complexity.} Following~\citet{savarese2019function}, the complexity of a network is associated with the squared Euclidean norm of the weights

 The norm of $f$ is the minimum norm required to represent it:

-\citet{savarese2019function} showed that this norm is equivalent to Equation~\ref{eqn:norm} for univariate networks.
+\citet{savarese2019function} showed that this norm is equivalent to Equation~\ref{eqn:norm} for univariate networks with 1-dimensional inputs and outputs.
 Since these complexity measures typically appear in generalization bounds~\cite{bartlett2017spectral,neyshabur2017generalization}, we expect to improve generalization error by reducing these complexity measures.